mrxk/dev-env/README.md

 Dev-env expects to find a directory in `.dev-env` named the same as each key in the `envs` field in the config file.
 This directory is expected to contain a `Dockerfile` and is the directory within which `docker build` will be run to create the container.
-The resulting image must contain functional `bash` and `tail` commands.
+The resulting image must contain functional `bash` for the `run` command and a functional `tail` for the `spawn` command.

 ### Example config file